 DOXA is presented by The Documentary Media Society, a Vancouver based non-profit, charitable society (incorporated in 1998) devoted to presenting independent and innovative documentaries to Vancouver audiences.
 The society exists to educate the public about documentary film as an art form through DOXA Documentary Film Festival, a curated and juried festival comprised of public screenings, panel discussions, public forums and educational programs.

-The 21st annual DOXA Documentary Film Festival took place May 5 thru 15, 2022.
+The 22nd annual DOXA Documentary Film Festival takes place May 4 thru 14, 2023.

 DOXA also presents VanPodFest.